OctopusDeploy/Architecture/Decisions/20201014-DataMapping.md

 ## Decision

 If a data mapping requires any dependencies, use a separate class to resolve its dependencies and always use/inject a concrete data mapping type for better discoverability, e.g. [MapToVcsRunbookResources](https://github.com/OctopusDeploy/OctopusDeploy/blob/4702ef0677895d7d41f22af337e0d66f736f787c/source/Octopus.Server/Web/Mapping/MapToVcsRunbookResources.cs#L12).

-If dependencies are not required, use a private method (e.g. [MapToRunbookDomainModel](https://github.com/OctopusDeploy/OctopusDeploy/compare/spike-tenant-domain-model...spike-tenant-domain-model-runbooks#diff-a5c39abbfe2fc86ceb6451588fa356b4a2d73ed1504d87f1a230686ee6c5bd6eR89)) when both testing (in isolation) and reusability of a data mapping are not necessary, otherwise, use a static method.
+If dependencies are not required, use a private method (e.g. [MapToRunbookDomainModel](https://github.com/OctopusDeploy/OctopusDeploy/compare/spike-tenant-domain-model...spike-tenant-domain-model-runbooks#diff-a5c39abbfe2fc86ceb6451588fa356b4a2d73ed1504d87f1a230686ee6c5bd6eR89)) when testing of the mapping itself, and reuse of the mapping, is not required.
+Otherwise, use a static method.

 ## Data Sources